Gralav/pdsnd_github/README.md

 washington.csv

 ### Credits
-The udacity course materials were exclusively referred to complete the project
+The udacity course materials were exclusively referred to complete the project.